Spoilers for Doctor Who’s season 4 and season 9 finales below.

 Then last night I watched Doctor Who’s season 9 finale, “Hell Bent,” which masterfully presents a kind of inverted version of the same scenario with the Doctor and Donna, except this time it’s the Peter Capaldi Doctor and Jenna Coleman’s Clara, who has already died.
 The Doctor’s grief over her death was such that he spent four and half billion years in a Time Lord torture chamber.
 They thought he had information about the prophecy of a Dalek/Time Lord hybrid which would be the death of them all, and the torture chamber was their way to get the truth out of him.
 He didn’t actually have the answers they were looking for, but he played the long con, enduring those years of torture to further convince the Time Lords that he must know something he wasn’t willing to admit.
 Clever boy.

-Once he literally punched his way out of the chamber, he could leverage his war hero status into seizing control of the Gallifreyan government and quickly despose of potential rivals, the Gallivreyan President and the High Council.
-Then he could convince the Time Lords to extract Clara from her original timestream in-between her final heartbeats, under the ruse that she could offer some much needed answers about the hybrid.
+Once he literally punched his way out of the chamber, he could leverage his war hero status into seizing control of the Gallifreyan government and quickly dispose of potential rivals, the Gallivreyan President and the High Council.
+Then he could convince the Time Lords to extract Clara from her original timestream in-between her final heartbeats, under the ruse that she could offer some much-needed answers about the hybrid.
 She’s sort of like a zombie in that state, in every way looking like normal Clara except for the fact that she doesn’t have a pulse and is more or less the walking dead.
-In fact, this whole time The Doctor’s plan was all leading up to this moment: tricking the Time Lords into using their technology to briefly save Clara so that the he could then run away with her in a stolen Tardis.
-If that means openly punching a fellow Time Lord and then firing a gun square at their chest, forcing a regeneration, then so be it, regardless of how un-Doctor-like both of those actions are.
+In fact, this whole time The Doctor’s plan was all leading up to this moment: tricking the Time Lords into using their technology to briefly save Clara so that he could then run away with her in a stolen Tardis.
+If that means openly punching a fellow Time Lord and then firing a gun squarely at their chest, forcing a regeneration, then so be it, regardless of how un-Doctor-like both of those actions are.

 It’s a stunning turn of events, yet it’s not.
 The Doctor literally went to hell and back for Clara at the end of season 8.
 His non-romantic love for her has been well-established by this point.
-In the build up to this finale, the show worked very hard to make us think we were about to meet a version of the Peter Capaldi Doctor who’d become so overcome by grief that he would tip over into behaving like a borderline villain.
-Instead, his every action was devoted to saving his best friend, the most Doctor-like imaginable.
+In the build-up to this finale, the show worked very hard to make us think we were about to meet a version of the Peter Capaldi Doctor who’d become so overcome by grief that he would tip over into behaving like a borderline villain.
+Instead, his every action was devoted to saving his best friend, the most Doctor-like thing imaginable.

 However, in Clara’s final moments she made her peace with her own death and ordered the Doctor to accept it and not lash out.
 Once pulled from her timestream and made aware of the Doctor’s intentions to save her regardless of consequences she forcefully reminds the Doctor that she didn’t want this.